National Healthcare Decisions Day

 In Iowa, no attorney or notary is necessary so long as the form is signed in the presence of two eligible witnesses.
 Witnesses must be at least 18 years old and may not be appointed attorneys, health care providers presently treating the Declarant/Principal, or employees of such a health care provider.
 One of the two witnesses must not be related to the Declarant/Principal by blood, marriage or adoption.

-Caring Conversations is a helpful end-of-life planning document that can walk you through the difficult decisions you may be faced with one day.
+Gift of Peace of Mind is a helpful end-of-life planning document that can walk you through the difficult decisions you may be faced with one day.
 For example, you can specify whether or not you want to be put on a respirator if you are be unable to breathe on your own.
 Is it more important to you to die without prolonged pain and suffering, or to extend your life as much as possible to spend time with family and friends?
 Do you want to be surrounded by loved ones at your death, or would you prefer they keep their distance, remembering you in happier, healthier times?
 These are tough questions that deserve careful consideration.

 Discuss Your End-of-Life Plans